wertstahl/TrajedC64/README.md

 	   	and i made it happen.
 		if you don´t like it, do not use it. simple.

-		the file <b>testarea960x600.png</b> has to stay with the binaries in the root directory. or there will be crashes.
+                the file testarea960x600.png has to stay with the binaries in the root directory. or there will be crashes.

-		the blinking and drawing upon del-undo is not so visually functional under windows 10. meh.
+                the blinking and drawing upon del-undo is not really functional under windows 7 and 10. meh.

 program name:
 		 trajed v1.08